 But we will not be disturbed by the abandoned Rails and Cars

 Which is far better than the cells and bars

 Someday we will buy a headstone

 Stacy told her son, no need Jay Junior told his mom

 In the rusty old barn there is one

-And when they read the words both of them was stunned
+And when they read the words both of them were stunned

 An innocent man

 His wrongful conviction will be overturned come the judgement day